canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/2019-01-09-meeting-minutes.md

 (Reg) If at some point the project is to be released as open source, it would be migrated to an open source repo on a public tool (GitHub, BitBucket, GitLab, etc. online offerings)

-(Mike) Enterprise version of GitHub is trying to solve the on-prem/PaaS version.
+(Mike) Enterprise version of GitHub is trying to solve the on-premise/PaaS version.

 (Reg) Requirements for
-- internal Inner Source (share across all departments with private repos nontheless)
+* internal Inner Source (share across all departments with private repos nonetheless)
-- publish open source projects
+* publish open source projects
-- might be a need for keeping other VCS in specific departments
+* might be a need for keeping other VCS in specific departments

 Question:
 Hosting internally vs externally (Cloud first)